amhsirak/quantum/README.md

-## AOS - Attack On Saturn 🪐
+## Quantum 🪐
-AOS is a web game in which your task is to destroy the enemy ship before the enemy ship destroys you.
+Quantum is a web game built using JavaScript in which your task is to destroy the enemy ship before the enemy ship destroys you.

 Be careful of the asteroids - they descrease your shields too!

-* The game is built using JavaScript.

 ## To Try This Own Your Own